Help is out there!

 The process of compiling emergency grant opportunities and resources is ongoing.
 When reviewing these potential resources, please keep in mind that not all are applicable to every artist or circumstances.
 Carefully research any opportunity before applying.

-Due to the public health emergency that COVID19 has caused, many funded projects that were scheduled to occur in Spring 2020 have been postponed, shifted online or creatively restructured in other ways.
-If you are an artist or organization that received community arts grant funding for 2020 and find that you will have to adjust your programming, please reach out to Grants Coordinator Diane Swanson to discuss options and ideas for presenting your project in this new and uncertain climate.
-Please know that Saratoga Arts will be as flexible as possible about any funded project changes that will need to be made, and we will work with grantees to help them through this difficult time.
+Due to the public health emergency that COVID19 has caused, several funded projects that were scheduled to occur in Spring 2020 have been postponed, shifted online or creatively restructured in other ways.
+If you are an artist or organization that received community arts grant funding and find that you will have to adjust your programming, please reach out to Grants Coordinator, Charlie Owens to discuss options and ideas for presenting your project in this new and uncertain climate.
+Saratoga Arts is happy to be flexible as possible about any funded project changes that will need to be made, and we will work with grantees to help them through this difficult time.

 Funding Requirements & Guidelines for Publicity

 As you begin to promote and publicize that you have received a Community Arts Grant from Saratoga Arts, and as you are preparing the promotion for your event, please use the statement (below) and Saratoga Arts logo on all materials, both in print and on-line, related to the project.
 To download Saratoga Arts logo, right click and save the file.
 If you need the logo in a different file type, please contact Diane Swanson, Grants Coordinator, at firstname.lastname@example.org.
 Note: awardees should not use the NYSCA logo.